star-whale/starwhale/docs/docs/standalone/overview.md

 ## Concepts

-Starwhale standalone instance almost represents all **Starwhale Concepts and workflows**.
-Starwhale keeps concepts consistent across difference types of instances.
-So, you can easily exchange data and migrate your work between different instances.
+The Starwhale standalone instance includes almost all **Starwhale Concepts and workflows**.
+Starwhale keeps concepts consistent across different types of instances.
+So you can easily exchange data and migrate your work between them.

 - For **ML Basic Elements**:

-  - **Starwhale Runtime**: Starwhale standalone defines a new environment bundle format with `runtime.yaml` which includes python libs, native libs and native binaries.
-You can use **Starwhale Runtime** to reproduce a shareable, system independent, versioning running environment.
+  - **Starwhale Runtime**: Starwhale standalone defines a new environment bundle format with `runtime.yaml`, which includes python libs, native libs, and native binaries.
+You can use **Starwhale Runtime** to create a shareable and system-independent running environment.
-  - **Starwhale Model**: **Starwhale Model** is not the Machine Learning or Deep Learning trained model files.
-It is described by `model.yaml`, includes trained model files, pipeline code, configurations, hyperparameter files and other model related arbitrary files. **Starwhale Model** is shown as a bundle file, which is called `*.swmp` file.
-Starwhale provides model versioning, storing, sharing, running in **Starwhale Runtime** and using **Starwhale DataSet**.
+  - **Starwhale Model**: **Starwhale Model** is not only the Machine Learning or Deep Learning trained model files.
+It is described by `model.yaml`, and includes trained model files, pipeline code, configurations, hyperparameter files, and other related files. **Starwhale Model** is a bundle file with the `.swmp` extension.
-  - **Starwhale Dataset**: You can use `dataset.yaml` and some simple python code with Starwhale SDK to process and package data files, then produce a **Starwhale Dataset**. **Starwhale Dataset** is a unified description of how the data and labels are stored and organized. **Starwhale Dataset** makes data loading efficiently and easy-to-use.
+  - **Starwhale Dataset**: You can use `dataset.yaml` and a few lines of python code to create a **Starwhale Dataset** from your data files with the help of Starwhale SDK. **Starwhale Dataset** is a unified description of how the data and labels are stored and organized. **Starwhale Dataset** makes data loading efficient and easy to use.

 - For **Instances Operations**:

-  - **Exchange Data**: Model, runtime and dataset all support `copy` command to exchange the **ML Basic Elements** in difference instances.
+  - **Exchange Data**: the **ML Basic Elements** can be exchanged between different Starwhale instances by the `copy` command.
-  - **Unified Terminal View**: `swcli` is a developer-friendly command line tool that provides a unified operation terminal view between standalone instance and cloud instance.
+  - **Unified Terminal View**: `swcli` is a developer-friendly command-line tool that provides a unified operation terminal view between standalone instance and cloud instance.
 You can use `swcli` to manage multi instances.

 - For **ML Workflows**:

-  - **Model Evaluation**: Starwhale standalone provides the out-of-the-box model evaluation toolkit, that includes Python SDK, analysis report decorators and some commands.
-You can finish the full evaluation workflow of MNIST in ten minutes.
+  - **Model Evaluation**: Starwhale standalone provides the out-of-the-box model evaluation toolkit that includes Python SDK, analysis report decorators, and other commands.
+You can finish the whole evaluation workflow of MNIST in ten minutes.
-  - Model training and serving components are in development.
+  - Model training and serving components are still in development.

 ## Starwhale Resource URI